Corporate Transparency Act

 Each Reporting Company that forms after December 31, 2023 (or first registers to do business in the United States after December 31, 2023) must include on its initial BOI Report the same individual-related information required of a Beneficial Owner for at least one but no more than two “Company Applicants.”
 The CTA Rule defines “Company Applicants” as the individual who “files” the document that creates a U.S. domestic business entity or registers a non-U.S. business entity to do business in the U.S., and, if more than one individual is involved in the filing of the document, the individual who is “primarily responsible” for directing or controlling such filing.
 No more than two individuals per Reporting Company are subject to “applicant” disclosure.

-On December 3, 2024, a Federal District Court in the Eastern District of Texas issued a nationwide preliminary injunction prohibiting any enforcement of the federal CTA and the Beneficial Ownership Information Reporting Requirements Final Rule On December 5, 2024, the U.S. Treasury appealed the district court ruling to the U.S. Court of Appeals for the 5th Circuit Court of Appeals..
+On December 3, 2024, a Federal District Court in the Eastern District of Texas issued a nationwide preliminary injunction prohibiting any enforcement of the federal CTA and the Beneficial Ownership Information Reporting Requirements Final Rule.
+On December 5, 2024, the U.S. Treasury appealed the district court ruling to the U.S. Court of Appeals for the Fifth Circuit Court of Appeals.
 On December 23, 2024, the U.S. Court of Appeals for the Fifth Circuit issued a per curiam opinion (signed by Judges Stewart, Hayes and Higginson) lifting the district court’s preliminary injunction pending the outcome of the U.S. Treasury’s ongoing appeal of the district court’s order.
-Significantly, the Fifth Circuit opinion reinstated the January 1, 2025, filing deadline for reporting companies formed prior to 2024.
+However, a separate panel of the Fifth Circuit subsequently reinstated the preliminary injunction.
 The case citation is Texas Top Cop Shop, Inc. v.
 Garland, No. 24-40792 (5th Cir.).
 The Circuit Court’s opinion and order are available here.
+On January 23, 2025, the Supreme Court entered an order staying the preliminary injunction in the Top Cop Shop case pending the final resolution of the related appellate proceedings.
+Despite the Supreme Court’s decision in the Top Cop Shop case, the CTA reporting obligations remained on hold due to a separate nationwide injunction issued by a different judge of the U.S. District Court for the Eastern District of Texas in the case styled Smith v.
+U.S. Department of the Treasury.

-The ultimate outcome of the four pending U.S Circuit Court of Appeals cases is uncertain.
-Pending resolution of this uncertainty reporting companies should diligently monitor judicial and administrative developments and compile all of the necessary materials to complete and file any required BOI Reports, and amendments, in accordance with FinCEN’s reporting timelines.
+Pending resolution of these judicial challenges, reporting companies should continue to diligently monitor judicial and administrative developments.
+Reporting companies may wish to gather the necessary materials to complete and file any required BOI Reports, and amendments, in accordance with FinCEN’s reporting requirements should they be reinstated.

 Our CTA Task Force has put together some additional resources to help you stay informed on the latest developments related to this new law.